HazemAbdesamed/Crime-Analysis-SFPD/README.md

 The objective is to perform analysis on incidents happening in San Francicso via indicators in a dashboard while going through the integration phase after performing some transformations.
 This project is done in order to be familiar with some data engineering and data analysis tools : Apache Airflow, Docker, Python and Power BI.

 ## Steps
-* Some explanations and remarks about the dataset
+* Some explanations and remarks about the dataset.
+* Explaining the dag.
 * Designing the Datamart model.
 * Fetching the relevant data i.e the incidents that have been reported the day before.
 * Create the tables if they have not been yet created.